james3gh/james3gh/README.md

 ## 🚀 About Me

-Myself James, sophomore at IITBHU, Varanasi.
-I'm a web developer.
+Myself James, student at IITBHU, Varanasi.
+I'm a MERN stack developer.
 Currently, learning :

-1️⃣ Frontend frameworks

-2️⃣ Algorithms
+1️⃣ Algorithms

-3️⃣ Languages like Java
+2️⃣ Languages like Java

 <br/>